Skip to content

 Being creative is not just about being artistic or coming up with new scientific discoveries - its about how we develop problem solving skills that we can use in all aspects of our lives.

-• Getting creative is good for peoples' health - Trying a new creative activity for just ten minutes a day has been shown to boost your mood, reduce stress, enable people to express themselves and build their confidence.
-If you are a creative person you could help others get the benefits of participating in a creative activity through work.
+• Getting creative is good for peoples' health - trying a new creative activity for just ten minutes a day has been shown to boost mood, reduce stress and enable people to express themselves and build their confidence.

-• Creative Skills will boost your employability chances into the future - Employers really value people who can demonstrate creative skills, and these skills are less likely to be replaced by computers in the future!
+• Creative skills will boost your employability chances into the future - employers value people who can use their imagination and generate new ideas and ways of doing things.

-• You can develop creativity skills - It doesn't matter what your creative skills are like at the moment - you can build on them.
+• You can develop creativity skills - it doesn't matter what your creative skills are like at the moment - you can build them.
 You can either focus on getting even better at something you enjoy or try something new.

 What strengths do creative people have to offer?

-3. Having a positive attitude - is essential for coming up with ideas and helps you overcome difficulties.
+• Having a positive attitude - essential for coming up with ideas and overcoming barriers or difficulties.

-4. Determination - to be able to turn your thoughts and ideas into an actual piece of art, event or business.
+• Determination - to turn your thoughts and ideas into reality.

 How you can develop your creative skills